 All of the Available Funds may not be invested in Flow-Through Shares.
 There is a further risk that expenditures incurred by a Resource Company may not qualify as Eligible Expenditures or that Eligible Expenditures incurred will be reduced by other events including failure to comply with the provisions of Investment Agreements or of applicable income tax legislation.
 There is no guarantee that Resource Companies will comply with the provisions of the Investment Agreement, or with the provisions of applicable income tax legislation with respect to the nature of expenses renounced to the Partnership.
 The Partnership may also fail to comply with applicable legislation.
-There is no assurance that the Resource Companies will incur all Qualifying CDE and Discovery Well CEE before January 1, 2019 or all CEE before January 1, 2020 or renounce Eligible Expenditures equal to the price paid to them effective on or before December 31, 2018, or at all.
+There is no assurance that the Resource Companies will incur all CEE before January 1, 2020 or renounce Eligible Expenditures equal to the price paid to them effective on or before December 31, 2019, or at all.
 These factors may reduce or eliminate the return on a Limited Partner's investment in the Units.

-If CEE renounced within the first three months of 2019 effective December 31, 2018 are not in fact incurred in 2019, the Partnership's, and consequently, the Limited Partners', CEE may be reassessed by CRA effective as of December 31, 2018 in order to reduce the Limited Partners' deductions with respect thereto.
-However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 2020.
+If CEE renounced within the first three months of 2020 effective December 31, 2019 are not in fact incurred in 2020, the Partnership's, and consequently, the Limited Partners', CEE may be reassessed by CRA effective as of December 31, 2019 in order to reduce the Limited Partners' deductions with respect thereto.
+However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 2021.